 Mr. Basler is a Dean’s Advisory Council member of Kansas State University College of Architecture, Planning and Design.

-Mr. Adams has managed and directed the design of large-scale development projects at major architectural and planning firms for the past 40 years.
+Mr. Adams managed and directed the design of large-scale development projects at major architectural and planning firms for the past 40 years.
 His most significant hospitality design projects include the New York Four Seasons Hotel, on which Mr. Adams collaborated with I.M.
 Pei; the Chambers Hotel in New York, which he partnered with the Rockwell Group to design; and the RIHGA Royal Hotel, Manhattan’s first all-suite hotel, which is now called The London NYC.
-Mr. Adams also directed the architectural design for the addition and rebranding of the Westin Ft.
-Lauderdale Beach Resort Hotel.
 Most recently, he directed the design of the adaptive reuse of an iconic mid-century high-rise for the 326-room Westin Dallas Downtown Hotel, which opened in 2015.

-Mr. Adams’ significant non-hospitality projects include the Czech Mission to the United Nations in New York, Poydras Home Senior Living Community in New Orleans, and the National Headquarters of the Marine Corps Forces Reserve also in New Orleans.
-Over the last several years, Mr. Adams became interested in the intersection of luxury hospitality and luxury senior living.
-He has been involved in the design of a number of senior living properties and sees the two specialties as interrelated, given the affluent and large population of baby boomers.
-So, in addition to Mr. Adam’s direction of some of Forrest Perkins’ important hotel and resort projects, he leads the firm’s new focus on this growing segment.
+In addition to Mr. Adam’s direction of some of Forrest Perkins’ important hotel and resort projects, he leads the firm’s new focus on the luxury senior living segment.
 Mr. Adams is based in ForrestPerkins’ Dallas office, is NCARB Certified, and is a registered architect in several states including Texas, New York, Massachusetts, Florida, Mississippi, and Louisiana, as well as the District of Columbia.

-As an Associate Principal, Sharon brings more than 15 years of experience in Interior Design and Architecture to the firm.
-She has an extensive background in luxury hospitality and multi-family interiors projects.
-She has worked on upscale hotels with many of the leading brands throughout the US, Middle East, India, and Asia.
+Sharon Bilbeisi leads the Washington, DC studio of ForrestPerkins.
+An accomplished architect and designer for over fifteen years, she has an extensive background in luxury hospitality and multi-family interiors projects.
+She has designed luxury and upscale hotels for many of the leading brands and independent hotels and residences throughout the US, Middle East, India, and Asia.

 Sharon’s ability to collaborate with internal and external teams and use innovative thinking to solve problems in a highly professional manner, paired with her proficient technical skills, contribute to her reputation as a natural, trusted leader.
-Having lived and worked both in the US and overseas, she brings a global perspective to the design process.
-Sharon shares the passion and commitment to high-quality design on which ForrestPerkins prides itself.
+Having lived and worked both in the US and the Middle East, she brings a global perspective to the design process.

-After Hurricane Katrina, Ms. Conner worked extensively on projects in New Orleans, including the restoration and reconstruction of La Belle Maison, several major projects for the Louisiana Army National Guard and as lead designer and project manager for the Sheraton New Orleans Hotel renovation comprised of 1,110 guest rooms, 50,000 sq. ft of ballrooms, fitness center, lobby and prefunction spaces.
+Prior to joining ForrestPerkins, after Hurricane Katrina, Colletta worked extensively on projects in New Orleans, including the restoration and reconstruction of La Belle Maison, several major projects for the Louisiana Army National Guard and as lead designer and project manager for the Sheraton New Orleans Hotel renovation comprised of 1,110 guest rooms, 50,000 sq. ft of ballrooms, fitness center, lobby and prefunction spaces.
 Ms. Conner managed purchasing which exceeded $16M in FFE.
+Colletta is an NCIDQ-certified interior designer, licensed in the State of Texas.

 Fred joined ForrestPerkins in 2017 as a Associate Principal with over 35 years of interior design experience.
 He has an extensive background in Architecture and Design integration, as well as collaboration with Shell/Core Architecture teams.
 This wide-ranging expertise brought him to successfully leading the design process on projects with Hyatt Hotels, Starwood Hotels, Marriott, Moxy, and Virgin USA.